Vevey railway station: Location

 The station is about 300 m north of the lakeside marketplace.
 In the immediate vicinity can be found the Centre Saint-Antoine and Midi-Coindet shopping centres, which combine to form one of the largest shopping facilities in western Switzerland.
 Next to the station, in the old post office building, is the Coop Pronto office, amongst others.

 Layout

 As at the nearby Montreux railway station, access to the main platform is from the first floor of the station building, instead of the ground floor.
 The track system comprises one side and two centre platforms, along with some goods tracks.

 Tracks 1 and 3 are reserved for SBB-CFF-FFS traffic on the Simplon railway line (there is no track 2).

-Track 5, which is located with track 3 and the short track 4 on one of the centre platforms, serves the Train des Vignes as S31 to Puidoux-Chexbres.
+Track 5, which is located with track 3 and the short track 4 on one of the centre platforms, serves the Train des Vignes as R7 to Palézieux.

 The other centre platform, with tracks 6 (standard gauge) and 7 (metre gauge), which is in the western part of a small curve, usually serves only the MVR traffic to Blonay and Les Pléiades.

+Unusually, there is a turntable at the Eastern end of the station connecting the standard gauge tracks 4/5 and the metre gauge track 8, (of which the last few metres before the turntable are dual gauge.
+It served to transfer vehicles (mostly freight wagons) from the standard gauge to metre gauge.